-Somewhere along the way the family room became the superstar.
+Somewhere along the way the family room became the shining star.

 The 1980’s spawned an era in architecture which is still standing strong today: the family room/kitchen concept.
-The formal living area was replaced with the home office while the kitchen and family room areas were expanded.
+How did we get here?
+Well, the formal living area was replaced with the home office while the kitchen and family room areas were expanded.

 We built this home in 2013.
 A concept still going strong for some thirty years extends beyond trends and moves right into permanence.
 No matter the price point or location, the single family home landscape in America is dominated by the family room and kitchen joined together as the focal points.